jaxsonp/docker-dash/README.md

 ### Description:

-Returns an array of the hostnames of all nodes in the swarm network.
+Returns an array of the hostnames of all nodes in the swarm.

 `FACILITY_ID` - Facility-specific identifier